-This chapter reports the results of the annual audit of the Teachers' Dental Plan for the year ended June 30, 2017.
+This chapter reports the results of the annual audit of the Teachers' Dental Plan for the year ended June 30, 2018.

-The Teachers' Superannuation Commission had effective rules and procedures to safeguard the Plan's public resources except it needs to use the information it receives from its service provider to reconcile dental claims approved to dental claims paid and prepare financial statements for the Plan.
+The Teachers' Superannuation Commission had effective rules and procedures to safeguard the Plan's public resources other than it needs to reconcile dental claims approved to dental claims paid, and to prepare financial statements for the Plan.